Zhiwei-Lu/UppASD-tutorial/content/switching/switching.rst

 TASK1
 -----------------
 The magnetization direction of sample can be manipulated by applying an external magnetic field with the desired orientation.
 In this exercise you will apply a magnetic field to switch the magnetization direction of bcc Fe from **+z** to **-z** direction.
 Set the flag ``hfield`` to turn on the magnetic field.
-Plot the average magnetization of **z** component as a function of time, compare the switching time of different strength of the magnetic field.
+Plot the average magnetization of **z** component as a function of time, compare the switching time of different strength with the magnetic field.

-UppASD on supercomputers
+TASK2
 ------------------------
-The code is parallelized over shared memory using OpenMP threading.
-In this exercise you will explore how the computational performance of UppASD depends on problem size and on the number of CPU cores.
-With weak scaling is meant the computational effiency when changing the number of cores in proportion with the problem size.
-With strong scaling is meant the computational effiency when changing the number of cores for a fixed problem size.
+Damping enters the LLG equation as a phenomenological term, which denotes the energy and angular momentum dissipation from the magnetic system to the environment.
+The magnetic switching is heavily dependent on the damping.
+In this exercise you can modify the damping of system by the flag ``damping``, fix the magnetic field and compare the switching time of bcc Fe with different damping.

 The systems